NIRCam Grism Time-Series Target Acquisition

 JWST NIRCam target acquisition (TA) positions the source with subpixel accuracy on a specific part of the detector.
 A TA is highly recommended for NIRCam grism time-series observations.

-See also: NIRCam Target Acquisition, NIRCam Grism Time-Series
+See also: NIRCam Target Acquisition, NIRCam Grism Time-Series, NIRCam Short Wavelength Grism Time Series

 The grisms are in the NIRCam long wavelength (LW) pupil wheels and are always paired with filters in the filter wheel, either F277W, F322W2, F356W, or F444W for grism time-series observations.
 Module A is used for grism time-series observations because of the higher throughput relative to module B. GRISMR is required for grism time-series observations, so spectra will disperse in the row direction with longer wavelengths to the left (decreasing pixel index in science data, Figure 1).

 Depending on the selected filter, some portion of the spectrum from 2.4–5 μm is dispersed onto the detector.
 To ensure that the spectrum falls completely on the detector, the target is placed at either of 2 locations in the along-dispersion direction.
-When F277W, F322W2, or F356W are used, TA places the target towards the right of the long wavelength detector (yellow star on the right in Figure 1).
-When F444W is used, TA places the target at the yellow star on the left of Figure 1.
-The positions of these field points are discussed in more detail on the main grism time-series article.
+When F277W, F322W2, or F356W are used, TA places the target towards the right of the long wavelength detector (yellow or cyan stars on the right in Figure 1).
+When F444W is used, TA places the target at the yellow or cyan star on the left of Figure 1.
+The positions of these field points are discussed in more detail in the dispersion section of the main grism time-series article.
 They are used for both subarray and full-frame observations.
-The single TA subarray (yellow box in Figure 1) is used to place targets at either of the science field points.
+Note that when SW Grism is paired with LW Grism, the SW spectra will also move left or right, depending on the field point destination of the TA activity.
+The SW grism can be paired with different blocking filters, ensuring that, depending on the choice of the LW filter and corresponding field point, the SW spectra will fall onto the detector (see NIRCam Short Wavelength Grism Time Series).
+For either one of the SW imaging/grism pairings, a single TA subarray (yellow or cyan boxes in Figure 1) is used to place targets at either of the science field points.

 The generic aspects of NIRCam TA are described in the NIRCam Target Acquisition article.